GayathriDollani/EDA-On-Titanic-Dataset/README.md

 ## Table of Contents

- - [Project Objectives].(#Project objectives)
+1. [Project Objectives].(#Project objectives)
- - [Tools & Technologies Used].(#Tools & Technologies)
+2. [Tools & Technologies Used].(#Tools & Technologies)
- - [Key Insights].(#Key Insights)
+3. [Key Insights].(#Key Insights)

 ## Project Objectives

-    Understand the structure and content of the Titanic dataset.
+    Understood the structure and content of the Titanic dataset.

-    Clean and preprocess the data by handling missing values, outliers, and data types.
+    Cleaned and preprocessed the data by handling missing values, outliers, and data types.

-    Explore key features like age, gender, passenger class, fare, and embarkation point.
+    Explored key features like age, gender, passenger class, fare, and embarkation point.

-    Visualize distributions and relationships using graphs and charts.
+    Visualized distributions and relationships using graphs and charts.

-    Identify patterns or correlations between features and survival rate.
+    Identified patterns or correlations between features and survival rate.

 ## Tools & Technologies Used